184.108.40.206 Calculating a rate of FTB - overview

 Minimum amount of FTB

-After rounding, the minimum amount of FTB that can be paid is one cent per day or 14 cents per fortnight.
+After rounding, the minimum amount of FTB that can be paid is 1c per day or 14c per fortnight.
 Individuals receiving less than $100 a year are encouraged to claim their entitlement as a lump sum after the end of the financial year.

 FTB income tests